JITx-Inc/debug/README.md

 # JITX circuit debugging utilities

 Provides the following packages:
-* `debug/test-points` : Automatically generate test-points for your board
+* `debug/test-points` : Automatically generate and customize test-points for your board
+* `debug/header` :